 - 3.2.4.9 Plaice was also one of the most frequently recorded flatfish species, though this species was present at lower abundances throughout the Hornsea Three fish and shellfish study area than dab.
 This was also one of the characterising species recorded in otter trawls, though to a lesser extent than dab and whiting.
-Figure 3.11 shows that plaice were present at relatively low abundances throughout the Hornsea Three fish and shellfish study area, with no noticeable temporal patterns in this data.
-This reflects the patterns shown in the IBTS data, which showed that plaice were abundantly recorded throughout the southern North Sea (see also paragraph 3.1.1.3), with highest abundances recorded in the Southern and German Bights and along the east coast of Britain (ICES, 2005c).
-Data from the Dudgeon and Sheringham Shoal offshore wind farms indicated that although plaice were recorded in trawl samples, this species was not one of the most abundant species and was often only present at low abundances (see section 3.1.2). - 3.2.4.10 The Hornsea Three fish and shellfish study area coincides with a high intensity spawning ground for this species with a low intensity nursery habitat in the nearshore half of the Hornsea Three offshore cable corridor (Figure 3.11).
+The epibenthic beam trawl data (Figure 3.11) showed relatively low abundances of plaice throughout the Hornsea Three fish and shellfish study area, with the exception of the inshore sections of the offshore cable route corridor where they were not recorded.
+Similarly, data from the Dudgeon and Sheringham Shoal offshore wind farms indicated that although plaice were present in the inshore waters off the North Norfolk coast, this species was not one of the most abundant species and was often only present at low abundances (see section 3.1.2).
+The IBTS data showed that plaice were abundantly recorded throughout the southern North Sea (see also paragraph 3.1.1.3), with highest abundances recorded in the Southern and German Bights and along the east coast of Britain (ICES, 2005c). - 3.2.4.10 The Hornsea Three fish and shellfish study area coincides with a high intensity spawning ground for this species with a low intensity nursery habitat in the nearshore half of the Hornsea Three offshore cable corridor (Figure 3.11).
 This largely mirrors the abundance patterns for this species as recorded in the historic trawl survey data from across the former Hornsea Zone and in the desktop data for the Hornsea Three offshore cable corridor.